foundryvtt/crucible/docs/Dice.md

 ## The Dice Pool

 The majority of rolls to determine an outcome in <SYSTEM> use a **3d8** dice pool.
 Depending on the purpose of the roll, various bonus modifiers are then added to the dice pool to determine the final result of the roll.
-For player characters, rolls may involve adding attribute scores or skill bonuses as modifiers to a 3d8 roll.
+For player characters, rolls may involve adding ability scores or skill bonuses as modifiers to a 3d8 roll.
 Such a roll is considered a Standard Check, and is the most common type of roll made by a character.

 ## Boons & Banes